Gnoot01/StudySpace/Mental_Mania/Python/README.md

 </p>

 Some of the project ideas noted down in my Mental Mania notes, brought to life.

-Each of them has some idea for enhancement in future.
+Each of them has some notion for enhancement in future.

 ## Projects
 - [Telegram_Chat_Analyzer](Telegram_Chat_Analyzer):